 Timothy Egan won the National Book Award for an earlier book, The Worst Hard Time: The Untold Story of Those Who Survived the Great American Dust Bowl.
 As a reporter for the New York Times, he also contributed to a series of articles on race in America that won a Pulitzer Prize.
 The Immortal Irishman is his eighth nonfiction book.

-This is one of the many Good books about racism reviewed on this site.
+This is one of the many Good books about racism.